laneboysrc/rc-headless-transmitter/doc/configurator.md

 All communication in this state happens on the fixed nRF channel 111 with address 4C:42:72:63:78 (`LBrcx` in hex).

-NOTE: Channel 111 is 2.511 GHz, which is out of the 2.4 GHz band.
-Maybe we should rather use another channel, e.g. 79?
+**NOTE: Channel 111 is 2.511 GHz, which is out of the 2.4 GHz band.
+Maybe we should rather use another channel, e.g. 79?**

 The *Headless TX* sends a `TX_FREE_TO_CONNECT` packet whenever the transmission burst for the vehicle is sending on the first hop channel.
 This means that `TX_FREE_TO_CONNECT` packets are sent every 100 ms (20 hop channels times 5 ms each).

+Since there may be multiple *Headless TX* on the air, the `TX_FREE_TO_CONNECT` packet contains the 8-byte UUID of the transmitter.

 The *configurator* listens for `TX_FREE_TO_CONNECT` and shows the user a list of all transmitters in the neighborhood.
-When the user chooses a transmitter, the *configurator* replies to the next `TX_FREE_TO_CONNECT` call with `CFG_REQUEST_TO_CONNECT` and changes its state to `CONNECTED`.
+When the user chooses a transmitter, the *configurator* replies to the next `TX_FREE_TO_CONNECT` call with `CFG_REQUEST_TO_CONNECT` with the UUID of the required transmitter and changes its state to `CONNECTED`.

-When the *Headless TX* receives a `CFG_REQUEST_TO_CONNECT` request and the pass- phrase matches, it changes its state to `CONNECTED`.
+When the *Headless TX* receives a `CFG_REQUEST_TO_CONNECT` request with a matching UUID and pass- phrase, it changes its state to `CONNECTED`.

+Note that the low-level nRF module must detect that it is sending `CFG_REQUEST_TO_CONNECT` packets, and monitor the incoming `TX_FREE_TO_CONNECT` packets.
+In case the UUIDs don't match, it must put the `CFG_REQUEST_TO_CONNECT` back into the nRF transmit buffer so that it can be reset with the next incoming `TX_FREE_TO_CONNECT` packet, which is hopefully for the transmitter we intend to request to.

+This elaborate mechanism is necessary as the `CFG_REQUEST_TO_CONNECT` is sent automatically by the hardware, the software does not have a chance to first check the incoming `TX_FREE_TO_CONNECT` packet for UUID match.
+We therefore have to send `CFG_REQUEST_TO_CONNECT` packets until the transmitter we want to connect to has retrieved it.

 ### nRF protocol *NOT CONNECTED* commands